Quickoffice files save into Google Drive

 Ah.
 Never mind, then.

 Google has reduced the price of its Quickoffice tool to nothing on Android and iOS, a move Microsoft won't appreciate.
 Google scooped up Quickoffice about a year back and made it a part of Google Drive.
 Doing so meant Drive users could edit Microsoft Office documents.
-The Chocolate Factory has now made Quickoffice available at …
+The Chocolate Factory has now made Quickoffice available …

 Ah.
 Never mind, then.

 You can open and save locally of course.
 However logging on to Google drive from within quick office before Sept 29th will gift you another 10gb of free space.

 What's not to love about that?
 Free office suite, free cloud storage space.

 It's by 26th September, not 29th, and the 10gb are good for only two years but still I'll grab that offer: http://googledrive.blogspot.co.uk/2013/09/freeing-quickoffice-for-everyone.html